Read the Secondary Program Review Final Report

-For the first time ever, the Toronto District School Board is reviewing all of our secondary schools at once with the vision to ensure all students have equitable access to programs and opportunities – as close to home as possible.
+For the first time ever, the Toronto District School Board reviewed all of our secondary schools at once with the vision to ensure all students have equitable access to programs and opportunities – as close to home as possible.

 While some of our high schools have more students than they can support, other schools are operating way under capacity, which means that it is difficult, if not impossible, to offer courses beyond the core courses.
 Some schools offer amazing specialized programs such as CyberArts, International Baccalaureate, or programs in STEM.
 But not all schools offer these and they’re not evenly distributed around the city.

 We are trying to right size our schools and have a minimum of 1,000 students per high school which maximizes not only the programming options, but also is a much more cost-effective way of operating.
 We are also working to reorganize some of these specialized programs so they are more fairly distributed and available to students across the Board.
 This is a long term plan – happening over the next eight years – but there are some steps that are happening now that will lay the groundwork for these changes.